ivaylokenov/MyTested.AspNetCore.Mvc/README.md

 </Project>
 ```

-8. Create a `TestStartup` class at the root of the test project in order to register the dependency injection services which will be used by all test cases in the assembly.
+8. Create a `TestStartup` class at the root of the test project to register the dependency injection services, which will be used by all test cases in the assembly.
 A quick solution is to inherit from the web project's `Startup` class.
 By default **MyTested.AspNetCore.Mvc** replaces all ASP.NET Core services with ready to be used mocks.
 You only need to replace your own custom services with mocked ones by using the provided extension methods.

 ```c#
 namespace MyApp.Tests